Author: Patricia von Papstein

 Welcome to another round of building business competencies through science fiction literacy.

-Today our target is business disruption, and in particular the method of downsizing.
+Today my target is business disruption, and in particular the method of downsizing.

 Disruption (in opposition to integration) is a pet child among today´s business intervention strategies.
 Its narrative is about market novices breaking into markets with so far unconventional innovations.

 Perhaps because disruption is surrounded by the smell of ingenuity without regret it does not loose its tricky charms.
 Science Fiction addresses the disruptive action in many novels and films.
 It intensively celebrates the attitude of brushing aside all resistance while replacing the „disfunctional old“.